It’s Time to go on the Offense with your IT Security

 The need for proactive, rather than reactive, security hasn’t gone unnoticed.
-Gartner predicts global IT security spending to balloon from $90 billion in 2017 to $113 billion this year.
+Gartner predicts global IT security spending to balloon to $113 billion this year.
 Here’s how businesses can stay one step ahead in a landscape of constantly evolving threats.

 Build an electric security fence

 The rise of cloud, mobile and software-defined networks has greatly increased the possible ways for hackers to breach a network.
 Accordingly, IT departments have been busy replacing their old firewalls, switches and routers with smarter, more secure devices.
 But clever hackers can still find cracks in these defenses, so it’s important to monitor them constantly for suspicious behavior.